 Opposite the Business Station is another spot for eco-friendly packaging supplies along Temple Lane and Ruvuma Lane.

 Along Ladhies Road, next to Nacico Plaza, is a less popular market that looks like an extension of Kamukunji Market.
 Most of the shops deal in ladies hats, earrings, necklaces, underpants, artificial flowers and festive decorations.
 There are only a handful of buyers during the day so if you don’t find your supplies at Kamukunji, walk to The Stage Market Ltd.

 Gikomba & Korogocho

 Gikomba offers mitumba clothes, shoes, toys and handbags.
 You could also get supplies for your tailoring shop in stalls selling kitenge and other fabrics.
 For second-hand clothes, especially baby wear, visit Korogocho Market.

 Eastleigh is a hub for clothes, mannequins and accessories imported from China.
-If you haven’t found a trustworthy supplier online, or you lack the financial strength to import direct, visit Eastleigh’s First Avenue.
+If you haven’t found a trustworthy supplier online, or you lack the financial strength to import poducts from China, visit Eastleigh’s First Avenue.

 These are some of the city’s vibrant markets with wholesale shops you can buy supplies for your business.